-Here’s how ADHD affects each Enneagram type, which types struggle most, and what actually helps.
+Here’s how ADHD actually plays out for each Enneagram type — and what helps.

 Why Your Enneagram Type Affects How ADHD Shows Up